 On July 7, 2022, we entered into a credit agreement (the "Revolving Credit Agreement") that included a five-year senior unsecured revolving credit facility in an aggregate amount of \$2.3 billion, consisting of a \$1.8 billion U.S. revolving facility and a \$500 million multicurrency revolving facility (collectively, the "Revolving Credit Facility") with Wells Fargo Bank, National Association, as administrative agent and multicurrency agent.
 The Revolving Credit Facility is guaranteed by WestRock Company and certain of its subsidiaries as set forth in the Revolving Credit Agreement.
-At June 30, 2023 and September 30, 2022, there were no amounts outstanding under the facility.
+We amended the Revolving Credit Agreement on September 27, 2023, to provide that the proposed Transaction would not constitute a "Change in Control" thereunder.
+At June 30, 2023 December 31, 2023 and September 30, 2022 September 30, 2023, there were no amounts outstanding under the facility.